The HyperTexts

 Was Hell in the Original Bible?

 Was "hell" in the original Bible?
 No, the word "hell" did not appear anywhere in the original Hebrew Bible, or Old Testament (OT).
 Not in a single verse!
-Furthermore the word "hell" is also very hard to find in the New Testament (NT).
+Furthermore the word "hell" is rapidly disappearing from the New Testament (NT) and no longer appears anywhere in 28 of the more accurate versions.
 You can easily confirm this by using an online Bible search tool to scan various Bible translations for the word "hell."
 Or you can refer to the table below, which was produced by Gary Amirault, a Bible scholar who has extensively researched the question of "hell" as a biblical teaching.
 I have added two translations to Amirault's original list: the Holman Christian Standard Bible (HCSB), sponsored by the famously literal and conservative Southern Baptist Convention, and the New American Bible Revised Edition (NABRE), produced by more than a hundred Bible scholars working for the Roman Catholic Church.
-Amazingly, even the most conservative Bible scholars now agree that the God of the Hebrew prophets never mentioned "hell"not even a single timein Biblical chronologies covering thousands of years!
-You can confirm this astounding fact by reading the Bible and verifying that "hell" was never mentioned even to the worst people at the worst times!
-The possibility of "hell" or suffering after death was never mentioned to Adam and Eve (the original sinners), nor to Cain (the first murderer), nor to the wicked people at the time of Great Flood, nor to the people of Sodom and Gomorrah, nor even to the Pharaoh who defied Moses and his God repeatedly!
+There is not a single instance of the word "hell" in the NABRE.
+Amazingly, even conservative Bible scholars now agree that the biblical God and his Hebrew prophets never mentioned "hell"not even a single timein Biblical chronologies covering thousands of years!

 by Michael R. Burch, a "recovering fundamentalist"

 The question raised by the table below is obvious.
 How can Christian churches continue to teach the dogma of "hell" when the Hebrew prophets, speaking for their God, never mentioned anything about "hell" or any possibility of suffering after death?
 And why did most of the writers of the NT also completely fail to mention "hell"?
-Modern Bible scholars seem to unanimously agree that the Hebrew word Sheol and the Greek word Hades do not mean "hell."
+Modern Bible scholars unanimously agree that the Hebrew word Sheol and the Greek word Hades do not mean "hell."
 This is because both Sheol and Hades clearly mean "the grave" or the abode of all the dead, good and bad.
 King David said that if he made his bed in Sheol, God would still be with him.
-Other psalmists, the sons of Korah, said that God would redeem their souls from Sheol.
+Other psalmists, the sons of Korah, said God would redeem their souls from Sheol.
 Job asked to be hidden from suffering in Sheol.
 In his famous Valley of the Dry Bones vision, Ezekiel prophesied that all Israel would be resurrected and saved.
 But Israel himself said that he would be reunited with his son Joseph in Sheol.
 How can all Israel be saved, if Israel himself is in hell?
 Each of these verses clearly refutes the idea of a "hell" that cannot be escaped, where God is absent, and where suffering is eternal.
-Furthermore, anyone who studies Greek mythology or the Wikipedia page on Hades can easily see that Hades was not "hell" either, because it contained heavenly regions such as the Elysian Fields and the Blessed Isles.
-The Greek hell was Tartarus, and that word appears in only a single Bible verse (2 Peter 2:4).
-If you read my hyperlinked article below, I believe that I can prove this is the only verse in the Bible that actually mentions hell, but it was for fallen angels awaiting judgment and thus it was not for human beings, nor was it eternal.

 If this subject interest you, I have created a simple, logical proof that there is No Hell in the Bible, which you read without annoying ads by clicking the hyperlinked title.
 Now here is Gary Amirault's table ...

-TIMES THE WORD "HELL" APPEARS IN THE BIBLE
+"HELL" IN THE BIBLE

 OT